Harald-U/docker-101/workshop/lab6.md

 ![comparison 2](images/docker-compose2.png)

-* `--name`tag (1) will become the name of the service `mysql` (2)
+* `--name` tag (1) will become the name of the service `mysql` (2)
-* environment definitions (3) into `environment:` (4)
+* environment definitions (3) into `environment:` section (4)
 * image name (5) into `image:` section (6)
 * `-v`(7) specified a volume in `docker run`, there is an equivalent `volumes:` section (8)
-* Volumes must be defined in `docker-compose.yaml`in a additional `volumes:` section which is on the same YAML level as `services:` (9)
+* Volumes must be defined in `docker-compose.yaml` in a additional `volumes:` section which is on the same YAML indent level as `services:` (9)

-You may have noticed that there is no `network`defined, Docker Compose will automatically create a network for us.
-Also `network-alias`is not required for MySQL, every service automatically has a unique network name based on its service name, the todo container can connect to the mysql container with its name `mysql`.
+You may have noticed that there is no `network` defined, Docker Compose will automatically create a network for us.
+Also `network-alias` is not required for MySQL, every service automatically has a unique network name based on its service name, the todo container can connect to the mysql container with its name `mysql`.

 You now start the workload with